Antonio Aguto: Army career

-Enhanced presence in Ukraine
+Security Assistance Group–Ukraine

-As of December 2023 Aguto is being dispatched to Ukraine to improve the quality of advice afforded Ukraine during the winter offensive, because Ukrainian officials have asked their counterparts for more "face time with senior military officials".
+As of December 2023 Aguto was dispatched to Ukraine to improve the quality of advice afforded Ukraine during the winter offensive, because Ukrainian officials have asked their counterparts for more "face time with senior military officials".
+Aguto has warned of the vulnerability of U.S. precision guided weapons to electronic warfare in the Russo-Ukrainian war.